praveenshastri/oopsConceptsJava/README.md

 Object-Oriented Programming consist of some important concepts namely:

-* Encapsulation,
+* Encapsulation
-* Polymorphism,
+* Polymorphism
 * Inheritance
-* Abstraction.
+* Abstraction

 These features are generally referred to as the OOPS concepts.

 This project contains the code to demonastarte the above described concepts.